Columbia County, Georgia: Demographics

-Of the 44,898 households, 41.5% had children under the age of 18 living with them, 61.0% were married couples living together, 12.3% had a female householder with no husband present, 22.4% were non-families, and 18.6% of all households were made up of individuals.
-The average household size was 2.75 and the average family size was 3.13.
-The median age was 36.8 years.

-The median income for a household in the county was $66,333 and the median income for a family was $74,426.
-Males had a median income of $54,592 versus $36,663 for females.
-The per capita income for the county was $29,479.
-About 5.3% of families and 7.1% of the population were below the poverty line, including 7.5% of those under age 18 and 5.2% of those age 65 or over.

-2020 census

 As of the 2020 United States census, there were 156,010 people, 46,890 households, and 33,620 families residing in the county.
 The county's population went up 26% in the preceding decade.

 Government and politics

 Prior to 1948, Columbia County was strongly Democratic in presidential elections as a part of the Solid South.
 Starting with the 1948 election, it began to break away from the Democratic Party as the party became more supportive of civil rights.
 It voted in line with the state as a whole from 1952 to 1976, but was one of the few counties Ronald Reagan won statewide in 1980.
 Since then, it has become a Republican Party stronghold.
+Underlining this, Jimmy Carter is the last Democrat to manage even 40 percent of the county's vote.